 - Community Director will notify the Assignments Coordinator in the Office of Housing and Residence Life to request a room change for the identified Resident.

-- Resident will go to the Office of Housing & Residence Life located in the UC Annex Suite 207 to obtain a Room Change Request form.
+- Resident will go to the Office of Housing & Residence Life located in the Belk Hall, Suite 119 to obtain a Room Change Request form.

 - Resident will then be authorized to change room and will be given a new room assignment and the key to their new assignment.